H2DI/chess-transform/README.md

 From scratch pytorch implementation of Transformer models to predict sequences of chess moves.

-Learns chess by reading pgn files from the [Lichess Elite]{https://database.nikonoel.fr/} database.
+Learns chess by reading pgn files from the [https://database.nikonoel.fr/]{Lichess Elite} database.